Read the beginning of this Work in Progress.

 “We don’t have time to stop,” she said, quietly.
 “We’ve got to get on the train tonight.”

 She knew the last one left at half past eight.
 It was not a long trip to Wexford, but she didn’t know if there would be a ferry that late.
-She had enough money to get a room and wait for the crossing first thing the next morning.
+She had enough money to get a room if necessary and take a ferry the next morning.
 Still not sure if her plan would work, she decided to focus on getting to Wexford and putting distance between herself and Donal.

 As she walked up to the ticket booth, Riordan veered off towards the railway tracks.
-“I’d like a ticket to Wexford,” Ciara said, watching the man look around and behind her.
+“I’d like a ticket to Wexford,” Fiona said, watching the man look around and past her.